• Best 30lb Reels for Saltwater Fishing

 What rod pairs best with a 20lb reel?

 A 7-foot medium to medium-heavy rod is the most versatile pairing.
 Graphite keeps the weight down for long days of casting.
-For surf fishing, consider a dedicated surf rod with a surf reel instead.
+For surf fishing, use a dedicated surf rod with a surf reel instead.

 Plan Your Trip